Tanzania flagTransportation & Infrastructure Guide · Tanzania

 IDP requiredConversion needed

-International license or IDP required with home license for visitors (valid 90 days).
+Foreign licenses valid 90 days with IDP (required for non-English).
 Long-term residents must convert to Tanzanian license via driving test after 90 days.
-Left-hand driving.
+Drives on left.